Hqnnqh/mbr-loader/README.md

 # mbr-loader

 This project is a simple **legacy MBR BIOS bootloader**.
-It consists of a boot sector program written in assembly using NASM.
+It consists of a boot sector program written in assembly using NASM and a minimal kernel entry written in Rust.
 The bootloader follows the legacy Master Boot Record (MBR) format and can be run using QEMU for testing.

 ## Setup and Requirements